creme332/Binomial-Distribution-Visualiser/README.md

 # Modifications #
 Several parameters of the diagram can be changed but is not recommended because of different possible sizes of the terminal.

-The default settings should work on all terminal screens which have been maximised.
+The default settings should work on all terminal which are in full screen.

 Default settings :
 ```cpp